Xsaleon/xsaleon/README.md

 ### Hi there 👋

-This is Jaime Moreno, i was born at Zihuatanejo, life moved me to Mexico City...
+This is Jaime Moreno, i was born at Zihuatanejo, life moved me to Mexico City, software development and photography are my passions.

+I'm currently working on some serverless stuff, I love cloud-based development, especially when it's based on serverless, TS, Py, GOlang, are my new favlors.

 <!--
 **Xsaleon/xsaleon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.